15 Secrets To A Natural Tummy Tuck

 1. Munch on grapefruit to boost your metabolism

 Reach for a grapefruit instead of a packet of chips or a candy bar during a snack attack.
 Grapefruits are chock full of vitamins A and C, fiber, and potassium.
 The fruit also helps to reduce the levels of insulin in your body, thereby boosting your metabolism and speeding up the process of weight loss.
-If you're looking for a more complete meal make a quick salad out of grapefruit, cranberries, and mixed greens adding cooked lean meats such as chicken.
+If you're looking for a complete meal, make a quick salad out of grapefruit, cranberries, and mixed greens adding cooked lean meats such as chicken.

-2. Eat apricots for clear eyes and skin
+2. Eat apricots for bright eyes and skin

-Although you will find plenty of apricot bites or bliss balls at the supermarket, the truth is that these store-bought versions are full of preservatives, sulphur, and refined sugar – none of which are going to help you meet your fitness goals.
-Fresh and sulphur-free apricots contain a whopping 60 percent of the recommended daily dose of vitamin A, which is ideal for your eyes and skin.
+Although you will find plenty of apricot bites or bliss balls at the supermarket, the truth is that these store-bought versions are full of preservatives, sulfur, and refined sugar – none of which are going to help you meet your fitness goals.
+Instead, fresh and sulfur-free apricots contain a whopping 60 percent of the recommended daily dose of vitamin A, which is ideal for your eyes and skin.

 Apricot also provides your body with much-needed fiber and gives you an excellent and natural energy boost.
 Quickly make a batch of apricot bites at home, and store them in the refrigerator (they last for up to 3 weeks).

 Begin by soaking apricots in hot water for 30 minutes and then blitz one cup with ¾ cups of oats, and ¼ cup of shredded or desiccated coconut and one tablespoon of coconut oil, in the food processor.
 Shape the mixture into balls using wet hands and coconut shavings.
 Put them in the fridge for 30 minutes or until firm, and you have a healthy and quick snack at hand.